bprzybocki/bprzybocki.github.io/_pages/about.md

 I previously completed an MPhil in Advanced Computer Science at Cambridge, which was funded by a Churchill Scholarship.
 My master's thesis, advised by [Tobias Grosser](https://grosser.science/), was on decision procedures for arithmetic problems, including implementations in the Lean proof assistant.
 Before that, I received a BS in mathematics from Stanford.
 My bachelor's thesis, advised by [Clark Barrett](https://theory.stanford.edu/~barrett/), studied theoretical aspects of SMT solving, namely theory combination and word equations.
 Earlier in my undergrad, I researched combinatorics.

-If you want to talk about research, free to get in touch!
+If you want to talk about research, feel free to get in touch!